Home Expeditions Antarctica Expedition Guide

 Humpback and minke — peak December through February

 Humpback whale sightings from the ship and during Zodiac excursions are a regular feature of Peninsula voyages from December onwards.
 Minke whales are the most numerous Antarctic cetacean and are seen throughout the season.
-Both species often approach stationary Zodiacs with apparent curiosity — an encounter that consistently produces the most viscerally emotional responses of the voyage among passengers who had not anticipated the scale of the animals at close range.
+Both species often approach stationary Zodiacs with apparent curiosity — an encounter that consistently produces the most viscerally emotional responses of the voyage.

 Seals